French Numbers: How to Count in French from 1-1,000+

 However, if you go to Belgium or Switzerland, you may encounter a different way of counting.

 It is best to learn the France version of these French numbers first.
-Once you figure the math out, the other version will be a breeze.
+Once you figure the math out, the other versions will be a breeze.

-Given that it is not essential to learn these versions of the French numbers, I will only list the alternatives next to each number in this set of 70s.
+Given that it is not essential to learn these versions of the French numbers, the alternatives will only be listed next to each number in this set of 70s.

 This way, you will get a glimpse of how it is different.